HiDannyZ/Transformations-and-Heightmaps-in-3D/README.md

 ## Features

-- SkyBox
+### SkyBox

-- Texture on Cubes
+The cubes are contained in a skybox: a cube with textures of ground,horizon, and sky that fit together to appear as a seamless large environment.
+To give my skybox a more realistic effect of being infinitely far away, I had it unaffected by the translation of the camera.
+Thus, no matter how far I moved, the skybox will never get closer.

-- HeightMap
+### HeightMap

+I rendered in a surface mesh to create a detailed terrain of mountains.
+It made the scene look less blend and more cool.

-- Transformations of the cube through matrix manipulation
+### Transformations of the cube

+This was done through matrix manipulation of each cube's model matrix.

 ## How to Run the Program:
   Download the Project_1.rar